+The goal of this experiment is to compare current, voltage and load relationships in series and shunt configured DC motors.
 Since only one high power DC power supply is available in this demonstration, separately excited operation is not covered.
-For shunt and series configurations, the prime mover of the DC generator is a synchronous motor that regulates its speed to 1800 RPM.ny time a DC current measurement is needed, such as IA or IFsh, use the digital multi-meter in current mode (make sure the terminals on the multi-meter are in the current configuration).
+For shunt and series configurations, the prime mover of the DC generator is a synchronous motor that regulates its speed to 1800 RPM.
+Any time a DC current measurement is needed, such as IA or IFsh, use the digital multi-meter in current mode (make sure the terminals on the multi-meter are in the current configuration).

 Procedure